Boston's subway system - locally we call it the "T" - is the easiest and cheapest way to get around the city, aside from walking.

 Figuring out which type of T ticket or LinkPass will give you the most value at the cheapest price depends on how long you will be in Boston, how much you expect to use the T, and if/when you are likely to return.
 In these examples, "1 trip" means a 1-way ride, not round trip.

-If you expect to make 4 or fewer trips, load your card or ticket with regular Charlie Tickets.
+If you expect to make four or fewer trips, load your card or ticket with regular Charlie Tickets.
 The card expires after 90 days, so don't buy more than you need unless you know you'll be back before the card expires.

 Getting from Logan Airport to Boston by Subway